kaifang98/tq_22/AI/README.md

 `predicting characteristics of high-value customers`

 ##
-What is a benefit of applying Artificial Intelligence (AI) to Accenture’s work?
+What is a benefit of applying Artificial Intelligence (AI) to A’s work?
-`It will allow Accenture people to perform critical job functions more efficiently and effectively.`
+`It will allow A people to perform critical job functions more efficiently and effectively.`

 ##
 What is one of four key principles of Responsible Artificial Intelligence (AI)?